top of page

 Open-access protocols and tools for:

-• Decision traceability — Reconstructable records of how high-stakes decisions were made
+• Decision traceability — Reconstructable records of how high-stakes decisions were made, verifiable at the level of the evidence chain itself

 • Contestability — Pathways for those affected to see, challenge, and escalate